jaredririe/backendology/content/post/2018-07-02-yet-another-software-blog.md

 ---
-layout: post
 title: "Yet Another Software Blog"
+author: "Jared Ririe"
+categories: "Personal"
 date: 2018-07-02
-categories:
+slug: yet-another-software-blog
 ---

-# Yet Another Software Blog

 Welcome!
 This is the first post of my blog.
 If you’re reading this, you’re either arriving right on the ground floor or somehow I kept up with my goal to have an updated blog and you're reading an older post.
 Either way, I’ll consider you a *founder*.
 I hope that you can find value in the blog posts I have planned.